-While HS2 Ltd was set-up in 2009,8 the case to have a high-speed railway running through the centre of Britain was first formally made in the Labour Government High Speed Rail White Paper in 2010.9 The Coalition Government later published The Strategic Case for HS2 in October 2013, which provides arguably the most detailed explanation of why the Government has decided to pursue this scheme, as compared with the alternatives available.10 More recently, the Conservative Government published HS2 Phase Two Strategic Case and provides further detail on their rationale for pursuing the scheme beyond the West Midlands.11
+While HS2 Ltd was set-up in 2009,6 the case to have a high-speed railway running through the centre of Britain was first formally made in the Labour Government High Speed Rail White Paper in 2010.7 The Coalition Government later published The Strategic Case for HS2 in October 2013, which provides arguably the most detailed explanation of why the Government has decided to pursue this scheme, as compared with the alternatives available.8 More recently, the Conservative Government published HS2 Phase Two Strategic Case and provides further detail on their rationale for pursuing the scheme beyond the West Midlands.9

 This section of the paper summarises the Government's reasons for building HS2, including what the underlying problems are that need addressing (Section 2.1) and how HS2 is the only viable option to resolve those problems (Section 2.2).
 In short, the Government's desire to pursue HS2 is underpinned by a perceived need to: address capacity constraints on the West Coast Main Line; and to deliver improved connectivity benefits through journey time reductions.
+The expectation following these improvements is that it will contribute to wider economic growth.
 Section 2.3 analyses the extent of the capacity constraints identified in the Government's strategic case, particularly in the form of passenger crowding.
 Finally, the reasons for supporting HS2 have received considerably political and industry support, but they have not been without scrutiny.
 Section 2.4 seeks to briefly outline the focus of scrutiny around the strategic case for HS2.